 As noted above, you really must take some time to get your bearings once you arrive in an unfamiliar place like Los Angeles.
 And this is why it's smart to get a driver or have someone you know to pick you up at the airport.
 Get used to your hotel.
 Go for a walk and note the street names, drug stores, gas stations, and any areas that appear to be seedy or dangerous.

 Get friendly with local convenience store employees and learn the good, bad, and the ugly.
 Most of all, learn how to pay attention to your surroundings by gathering as much evidence as possible.
-After all, you never know when you want to eat at a Denny's or Spires and how to get there in one piece, right?
-Like anything else, once you know where you are and how to navigate around town, you will be better able to drive around the city.
+After all, you never know when you want to eat Denny's or Spires food, but you will want to get there in one piece, right?
+Like anything else, once you know your location, you can navigate around town better.

-Because you became mentally familiar with your area, you are better able to get to the places you need to go with little problem.
-If you are attending a conference and staying at a hotel, you may want to know where the nearest conference rooms or Kinkos are located.
+Because you became mentally familiar with your area, you can get to the places you need to go with little problem.
+If you are attending a conference, staying at a hotel, you may want addresses for locating conference rooms or Kinkos locations.

 You never know when you may need to have a private meeting or have t make copies.
 Lawyers traveling from out of town will usually do this research, as it remains vital to trying a case in a far off jurisdiction.
-If you want to know the lay of the land, most hotel concierges will provide you with a paper map with coordinates of the local area.
+If you want to know the lay of the land, most hotel concierges will provide you with a paper map with the local area's coordinates.
 Most hotels also keep these maps in the hotel room as well.

-Always ask questions of taxi drivers, front desk people, locals, and hotel employees about cool things to do and great places to eat.
-If possible, use the hotel's free shuttle to cut down on driving risks and to get familiar with the lay of the land.
-Even a total stranger may be able to lead you to California's Gold.
+Always ask taxi drivers, front desk people, locals, like hotel employees about cool things to do, including great places you can eat.
+If possible, use the hotel's free shuttle to cut down on driving risks familiarizing yourself with the lay of the land.
+Even some total stranger may lead you to California's Gold.

 Tip 3.
 Beware the 91 Expressway Lane Traps.

-Although many of you are from back east and are used to tollways and pay to use roads, many visitors assume California is all "Freeways," which are basically roads paid for with taxes, rather than by use.
-But this is not always true.
-For example, California has its underused diamond lane that is for carpools only.
+Although many of you are from back east, used to tollways, paying to use roads, many visitors assume California is all "Freeways," which are tax-funded roads, rather than pay per use roads.
+But California has its underused diamond lane for carpools only.

-Next, it has many miles of road user paid expressways in various high traffic areas of the State.
+Next, many miles of road user paid expressways remain near high traffic areas of the State.
 Of particular interest here are the ten miles of a paid expressway called the Route 91 Expressway.
 Since the 91 East carpool lane tends to merge into the Route 91 Expressway, many visitors assume they are in the carpool lane.
 But they are wrong.

 To use that stretch of uncrowded road, you pay a fee for a window badge that sends a signal authorizing you to be in that paid for use lane.
-If you are not allowed in the path, your license plates are photographed, and you, or your rental car company, get a ticket in the mail.
+If you are not allowed in the path, your license plates are photographed.
+Next, your rental car company receives your ticket through U.S. mail.

-So if you are driving around Los Angeles through Riverside on the 91 East Riverside, make sure you understand the carpooling and ridesharing laws.
-For example, in California, a carpool on your way to Palm Springs for a gay festival, or Splash House, or to see your folks who retired in Indian Wells or Indio, you should research the toll roads and carpool lanes, so you can pay in advance, or rule out the use of these lanes.
+When you elect to drive around Los Angeles through Riverside using the 91 East Riverside, make sure you understand the carpooling, including California ridesharing laws.
+For example, before carpooling to Palm Springs for a gay festival, Splash House, or visiting with retired family residing within Indian Wells or Indio, you should research toll roads, including carpool lanes, or rule out using them.

-However, beware of the Orange Crush traffic if you want to be parked on the 55 East or 91 Freeways during rush hour traffic.
-When traveling in Greater L.A., the idea is to be as relaxed, yet aware as possible until your final destination.
+However, beware of Orange Crush traffic, avoiding the 55 East or 91 Freeways during rush hour traffic.
+When traveling through Greater L.A., you must be relaxed yet aware until your final destination.

-Some us of people from other states are used to a dashing deer barely missing being hit by a truck, or a car.
+Some people from other states are used to seeing dashing deer, barely missing trucks or cars.
 But in L.A., that is less common.
 Of course, in Big Bear, or Catalina Island, you can undoubtedly face more of those risks.
-One thing drivers in the neighborhood streets need to look out for are darting dogs off-leash and little kids running after a ball, for example.
+One thing drivers in the neighborhood streets need to look out for are darting dogs off-leash and little kids chasing balls, for example.

-And a common risk to drivers is the many pedestrians walking around and the bicyclists.
-Beware, you have a duty to provide a cushion of space for bicyclists.
+Common risks to drivers include many pedestrians walking around, mingling among bicyclists.
+Beware, you must provide a cushion of space for bicyclists.
 We already discussed looking out for some road hazards.
-But keep an eye out for curves, cliffs, hills, and dips.
-Areas like Palos Verdes Estates on the way to the Trump Golf Course, are notorious for dips that can make a speeding car go airborne.
+But keep an eye out for curves, cliffs, hills, dips.
+Areas like Palos Verdes Estates on the way to the Trump Golf Course are notorious for launching speeding cars airborne.

-Also, the area there near Terra Nea is abundant with wildlife like rabbits, raccoons, hawks, and other predators.
+The area near Terra Nea is abundant with wildlife like rabbits, raccoons, hawks, including other predators.
 Any of these things can present hazards at any time of the day or night.
-And don't forget about the prospects for black ice in the higher elevations in Rancho Palos Verdes, or Palos Verdes, which may also prove hazardous.
-Next, we have areas like Old Orange, or the Torrance Beach areas with their turnstiles and roundabouts.
+Don't forget about prospects for black ice forming while driving through higher elevations, including Rancho Palos Verdes or Palos Verdes, proving hazardous.
+Next, areas like Old Orange, including Torrance Beach areas, with their turnstiles and roundabouts.

 These road features may be familiar to an Englishman.
-But most people, even locals, are not used to this odd entry and exit patterns.
+But most people, even locals, are not used to these odd entry/exit patterns.

 Many of these are two hours only.
 So don't plan on doing any drinking or partying.
 Why?
 Because parking cops will mark your ties with white chalk.
 And adding more coins or credits to the parking meter doesn't stop the meter maid from citing you with a sixty dollar plus parking ticket.